FforFrodo/DNSServer/README.md

 ## Python DNS Server
 This code creates a simple DNS proxy that listens for DNS queries on port 53 and forwards the queries to Cloudflare's DNS server over TLS.
 When it receives a response from Cloudflare, it sends the response back to the client that made the original query.
 The code continuously listens for incoming queries in a loop.

-The proxy listens for incoming connections on a TCP socket bound to the localhost (127.0.0.1) on port 53.
-When it receives a connection, it receives the client's DNS query and creates a TLS context.
-It then connects to Cloudflare's DNS server over TLS using the wrapped socket and sends the query to the server.
-When it receives a response from the server, it sends the response back to the client and closes the client and server sockets.
-The proxy then waits for the next incoming connection.

 ---

 ### Code structure